 Samrs: If you’ve read any HOF speeches from the past couple of months, you’ll recognize his name because he has basically helped everyone.
 For me, it’s because during my first quit he called me up and we chatted for 5-10 minutes.
 That’s what made me realize that KTC was legit.
 And his daily jokes ranked up there with the HOF speeches in terms of convincing me to come back to the site.

 Jmedic30: As his name implies, he saves people.
 He reminds me that even heroes struggle with this stuff, and they need support just like those of us who DON’T resuscitate people for a living.
 He is a good guy through and through, and I’m proud to quit with him.

 Montovon: One of my earliest friends in my first quit.
 A font of knowledge and support.
 When I caved, the most painful part was letting him down.
 When I rejoined, he said simply, “This time, no more bullshit”.
 And here we are.
 Thanks coach!

 The Febbin’ Catalina Wine Mixer: My quit group is full of solid, dedicated quitters.
 We’re a quiet bunch, calmly keeping ourselves quit while going about our business.
 If you’ve been reading recent HOF speeches this might catch you off guard because January is… quite different.
-Please see this RIDICULOUS story for a great summary of our differences.
-I love this.

 If you’re thinking of quitting, please understand that KTC WORKS for thousands of people like me who simply couldn’t quit on our own.
 We need accountability, support, and hell – FUN – to quit successfully – and that’s what we have here.